akg1852/CheezeBot/README.md

 	Each command requires:
 	* a `description` for the help listing
 	* a regex `pattern` to trigger the command
+	* a `priority` (optional, 0 by default), which is a number used for determining the order in which commands are attempted to be matched against user input, and also for determining the order the commands appear in the help listing.
 	* a `reply` method, which returns the bot's reply, or null for no reply (alternatively, `reply` can call the `post` method (from `flowdock.js`) directly, which is useful inside a callback).
 The `reply` method takes the following parameters:
 		* the regex `match` array
 		* the flowdock stream `context` object